Scrollto

 What is Airbnbs DLS?

 The Airbnb Design Language System (DLS) is a comprehensive set of guidelines, components, and patterns that guide the design and development of Airbnb's user interface across all platforms.
-It serves as a shared language and toolset for designers and developers working at Airbnb, providing a consistent and cohesive experience for users.
+It serves as a shared design language and toolset for designers and developers working at Airbnb, providing a consistent and cohesive experience for users.

 The guidelines define the principles, values, and design philosophy that guide the development of the system and provide guidance on how to use the components and patterns to achieve the desired user experience.
 In 2016, these components were built on Adobe Photoshop and utilzed Sketch allowing designers to quickly access all components and dummy data.
 All documentation was on an intranet available to all employees.